m-shack/hello-world/README.md

 # hello-world
 Learning github

-I now have time to learn github and I have the motivation to learn.
+I will soon be working on several projects and plan to use github for version control.
+This will also be good for working on projects from both laptop and desktop computers.